 - the wealthy have a high-consumption lifestyle

-- if you don’t display abundant material possessions then you’re not successful
+- if you don’t show off material possessions then you don’t have much money

 Playing Great Defense